CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: The CrossSum Dataset

-We represent all summaries as vertices in a graph and draw edges between two vertices if the summaries are matched as valid pairs.
+We thus incorporate the induced pairs into CrossSum through a simple graph-based algorithm.
+First, we represent all summaries as vertices in a graph and draw an edge between two vertices if the summaries are aligned.
 Then we find the connected components in the graph and draw edges (i.e., induced pairs) between all vertices in a component.
-Again to ensure quality, before computing the induced pairs, we use the max-flow min-cut theorem \citep{dantzig1955max} considering the similarity scores as edge weights to limit the size of each component to 50 vertices (since ideally a component should have at most 45 vertices, one summary from each language) and set the minimum threshold to $\tau' = (\tau - 0.10)$.
+Again to ensure quality, before computing the induced pairs, we use the max-flow min-cut theorem \citep{dantzig1955max} considering the similarity scores as edge weights to limit the size of each component to 50 vertices (since ideally, a component should have at most 45 vertices, one summary from each language) and set their minimum acceptance threshold to $\tau' \leftarrow{} \tau - 0.10$.

-We finally assembled the original matched pairs and induced pairs to create the CrossSum dataset.
-Figure \ref{fig:bubble} shows the article-summary statistics for all language pairs in CrossSum.
+We finally assembled the originally aligned pairs and induced pairs to create the CrossSum dataset.
+Figure \ref{fig:bubble} (Appendix) shows the article-summary statistics for all language pairs in CrossSum.
+As evident from the figure, CrossSum is not centered only around the English language but rather distributed across multiple languages.

-\paragraph{Implicit Leakage} We initially made the train-dev-test splits respecting the original XL-Sum split: and performed an initial assessment of the dataset using the splits by training a many-to-one model (articles written in any source language being summarized into one target language) in a supervised fashion.
-Upon evaluating the model, we found very high ROUGE-2 scores (up to 60) for many language pairs, even reaching as high as 80 for some (Figure \ref{fig:leak}).
-For contrast, \citet{hasan-etal-2021-xl} reported ROUGE-2 in the 10-20 range in the multilingual summarization task.
+\paragraph{Implicit Leakage} We initially made the train-dev-test splits respecting the original XL-Sum splits and performed an initial assessment of CrossSum by training a many-to-one model (articles written in any source language being summarized into one target language).
+Upon evaluation, we found very high ROUGE-2 scores (around 40) for many language pairs, even reaching as high as 60 for some (Figure \ref{fig:leak}).
+In contrast, \citet{hasan-etal-2021-xl} reported ROUGE-2 in the 10-20 range for the multilingual summarization task.